3 Proven Steps To Lose Weight for Good (No Tricks – Only Facts)

 • Avoid liquid calories like soda or fruit juice (try infused water or Gatorade zero instead)

-Related Reading: Is Gatorade Zero good for weight loss?
+Related Reading: Gatorade Zero may be considered for weight loss.

 If you decide to track calories and log everything you eat, weigh yourself first to figure out if you need more or less calories down the line.